magiwanders/BeatBox_Machine/README.md

 ### Section

-In this version of the application there are four simultaneous section.
+* In this version of the application there are four simultaneous section.
 Each section can contain up to three clocks.
+* The section has by default an "Add Button" used to start a new recording.
+* All the clocks of a specific section can be armed using the "Section Controller" in the top left of the page.

 ### Backend